 Silvia Scipioni, PhD, Ministero della Cultura, Dirigente della Biblioteca Nazionale di Napoli, "Vittorio Emanuele III".

-Fabrizio Diozzi is the conservator and librarian of the Officina dei Papiri Ercolanesi.
+Fabrizio Diozzi is the former head of the Officina dei Papiri Ercolanesi.

 Claudio Scarpati studies explosive volcanism, with a focus on the eruption of Mount Vesuvius in 79 CE.
 His research combines geological and archaeological evidence to reconstruct the events that led to the destruction of Pompeii and Herculaneum.
 His work contributes to understanding how volcanic processes preserved the Herculaneum papyri and continues to inform hazard assessment in densely populated volcanic regions.